-Measuring the status and performance of each driver through a diagnostic assessment, provides basis to understand the dependability of future performance, and profitability - And also a premise to help determine enterprise value, and if we wish, to apply resources to solve any operational weaknesses and optimize growth and value.
+Measuring the status and performance of each driver through a diagnostic assessment, provides basis to understand the dependability of future performance, and profitability - a basis to determine enterprise value, and if we wish, to apply resources to solve any operational weaknesses and optimize growth and value.

 Research Shows 18 Factors Drive Operational Effectiveness: